 Spicy Pineapple Jalapeño Chutney

-Category: The Foundation of Gourmet Cooking
+Section: The Foundation of Gourmet Cooking

 Sweet pineapple contrasts beautifully with spicy jalapeños in this chutney, balanced by tangy apple cider vinegar and a blend of ginger, cumin, and brown sugar.
 The red onion adds subtle bite while a splash of lime juice gives an optional tart finish.
 Simmered until the fruit softens and the flavors meld, this condiment is ideal for serving alongside grilled chicken, roasted meats, or cheese boards.
 For a milder kick, simply use fewer jalapeños or omit the seeds.
 Chilling in the refrigerator deepens the flavors, making it even richer over time.